University South Florida is one of nine CRNA schools in Florida.

 An unrestricted RN license to practice in the U.S. A Florida license will be required before the start of the clinical phase.

-2 current years of experience as an RN in an aggressive critical care unit are required.
-One year must be in adult critical care.
+2 current years of experience as an RN in an aggressive adult, pediatric, and/or neonatal ICU critical care unit, completed prior to matriculation into the program.

 Acceptable critical care experience includes: